Helen Peralta: Bare knuckle boxing career

 Peralta was the former Police Gazette Women's Featherweight American Champion.
 It was reported in November 2023 that she signed a multi-fight deal to fight with BYB.

 Bare Knuckle Fighting Championship

-Helen Peralta made her bare-knuckle fighting debut against Christine Ferea for the Police Gazette Women's Featherweight American Championship at BKFC 7: Alers vs. Garcia on August 10, 2019.
+Helen Peralta made her bare-knuckle fighting debut against Christine Ferea for the Police Gazette Women's Featherweight American Championship at BKFC 7 on August 10, 2019.
 She defeated Ferea by unanimous decision to become the Police Gazette Women's Featherweight American Champion.

-Peralta next faced Maia Kahunaele in a non-title match at BKFC 9: Lobov vs. Knight 2 on November 16, 2019.
+Peralta next faced Maia Kahunaele in a non-title match at BKFC 9 on November 16, 2019.
 Peralta won the fight by first-round knockout.

 BYB Extreme

 After a four-year absence, Helen Peralta made her return to bare-knuckle fighting by signing with BYB Extreme Fighting Series.
 In her return, she faced Lailane Mota at BYB 24: Saturday Super Brawl on February 10, 2024.
 The bout ended in a no contest after an accidental clash of heads rendered both fighters unable to continue.